-Music Beats The Moon Landing
+Music Trumps Moon Landing

 I told this story on the 40th anniversary of the first moonwalk, but on this 50th anniversary, like grandpa, I'll tell it again.